YangF0917/StandupBot/README.md

 4. Install requirements: `pip install slackclient==1.3.2 dotenv`
 5. Export your slack token: `export SLACK_BOT_TOKEN='(bot user access token)'`

-Now (in theory) you can run the bot locally with `python3 main.py`.
+Now (in theory) you can run the bot locally with `python3 main.py` or `py main.py` depending on what version is being run.

+## Features